indykish/dotfiles/README.md

 [ArchLinux](https://archlinux.org/)

-At the moment I am on [ArchLinux](https://archlinux.org/) + Gnome,
+At the moment on [ArchLinux](https://archlinux.org/) + Gnome,

-I find Archlinux much faster but eventually move to FreeBSD or OpenBSD for OCaml dev.
+Archlinux is much faster but eventually will move to FreeBSD or OpenBSD for OCaml dev.

-# K380 cheat sheet
+# Logitech K380 cheat sheet

 The cheat sheet for the K380, need this to refer